SijiaLi/GoogleMapsStars/README.md

 1. Get Geo Info
 Use [Google Takeout](https://takeout.google.com/) to download information saved in Google Maps.

-2. Get Clean Data of NYC
+2. Get a subset of NYC data
 The downloaded file is in json format.
 The script nyc.r cleans the dataset and subset the locations in NYC, then saved the clean nyc data to a file called "data.csv"

 3. Convert CSV to GEOJSON